 We learn from the interview that the Union Terminal was in bad shape in 1946.
-Was it because the maintenance crew was diminished due to WW2?
+It was because the maintenance crew was diminished during WW2?
 We learn from long time Cincinnati Rail Club member Patrick Rose that The Terminal did go short staffed on maintenance during the war.
 There were spending priorities but Mr. Rose did say that the Union Terminal was afforded a new roof of aluminum to stop the leaks due to The Cincinnati Union Terminals immense role in The War.

 As the story goes, when men from Cincinnati would tell where they are from everyone there would say "Oh yeah, I've been there.
 Lovely Place." when they had stopped in Cincinnati Union Terminal on the way East to the ports of Europe.